opnsense/docs/source/manual/how-tos/wireguard-s2s.rst

 Press **Save** and **Apply**.

 ..
 Note::
-    Now both Sites have full access to the LAN of the other Site through the Wireguard Tunnel.
+    Now both sites have full access to the LAN of the other Site through the Wireguard Tunnel.
 For additional networks just add more **Allowed IPs** to the Wireguard Endpoints and adjust the firewall rules to allow the traffic.